w3c/csswg-drafts/css-writing-modes-3/transition-updated-cr-2017-09.md

 The [Disposition of Comments](https://drafts.csswg.org/css-writing-modes-3/issues-cr-2015)

 Of the 22 issues raised, 12 were accepted.
 Three were rejected, and for two of them the commenter indicated they were satisfied.
 Five comments were invalid.
+One comment was later retracted.
 One, calling for a Japanese translation of the specification to be linked, was rejected as out of scope (translations may be provided by third parties of W3C Recommendations, following the usual procedure).

 ## Formal Objections